AfricaHackTrip/PressKit/README.md

 experiences our experiences.
 We also plan to organize an event at each location we will visit.

-During our journey, we will create a video documentation show casing the coworking spaces and their developers.
+As an outcome, we will create a video documentation showcasing the communities, their coworking spaces and their developers.

 Do's and Don'ts